Welcome to today's edition of the Rush 24-7 podcast.

 Didn't even know it had happened.

-It happened, they started rolling it out on Friday.
+They started rolling it out on Friday.

-And you might have you might have seen that blue alert and thought it was something you see them all the time, just released it, didn't even read what it was, but that's what it is.
+You see them all the time, just released it, didn't even read what it was, but that's what it is.

-Again, if you have an iPhone 4S or an iPhone 5, and this goes for Verizon too, by the way, just go settings notifications, scroll all the way to the bottom, and you'll See if they've been installed on your phone.
+Again, if you have an iPhone 4S or an iPhone 5, and this goes for Verizon too, by the way, just go settings, notifications, scroll all the way to the bottom, and you'll see if they've been installed on your phone.

 Amber alerts and emergency alerts.